 Presentation-only Submission Instructions

-Authors who intend to submit a paper must first submit the title, Presentation-only Submission Form and, after reception of feedback, the presentation.
-Abstract-only submissions will be discarded without further notice after the presentation submission deadline.
+Authors who intend to submit in the presentation-only format must follow a two-step submission process: first, they submit the submission form including title, abstract and information about the authors.
+After a preliminary acceptance of the presentation and the reception of the review feedback from the program committee, a draft presentation slideset need to be submitted.
+This slideset will be reviewed again for the final acceptance/rejection decision by the program committee.
+Abstract-only submissions that will not submit the draft slideset at the given submission deadline will be discarded without further notice.
 Presentations must describe original work that has not been previously published or submitted elsewhere.
 Submissions must be written in English.
-You may reference additional content (i.e., data repositories, source code for open source tools, etc.) by providing a corresponding URL hosted on an institutional, archive-grade site.
+You may reference additional content (i.e., data repositories, source code for open source tools, etc.) by providing a corresponding URL hosted on an institutional, archive-grade site.”

 Paper Evaluation and Acceptance

 All submissions will be evaluated through a competitive peer-review process.
 The submissions will be judged considering the criteria described in the guidelines above.
 Accepted full papers may require editing for clarity prior to publication and presentation.
 They will appear in the IEEE Digital Library.

 At least one author of each accepted paper or presentation must attend the conference to present their work.

 |Abstract Submission||Monday, February 24th, 2020|

 |Camera Ready Due||Monday, June 22nd, 2020|

 |Preliminary author notification based on Submission Form||Monday, March 30th, 2020|

 |Final Author Notification Based on Slideset||Tuesday, May 12th, 2020|

 All deadlines are 23:59 Anywhere on Earth (Standard Time).